yereverluvinunclebert/Panzer-Tank-Network-In-Gauge-Xwidget/README.md

 This Panzer OUT widget is an attractive dieselpunk Xwidget for your desktop.
-The Network OUT gauge displays Network traffic going out of your desktop/laptop.
+The Network OUT gauge displays Network traffic coming into your desktop/laptop.
 Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.
 I created for the World of Tanks and War Thunder communities.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.

 This Widget is a moveable widget that you can move anywhere around the desktop as you require.